Pass-through with Price Dispersion: Introduction

 Three recent papers have begun bridging these literatures by analyzing pass-through when prices are dispersed. \citet{GarrodLiRussoWilson2024} provide a theoretical analysis of the Varian model with general demand, showing that whether captive or non-captive consumers bear more of a cost increase depends on whether demand is log-concave or log-convex. \citet{MontagMamrakSagimuldinaSchnitzer2023} develop a Varian-style model with informed and uninformed consumers and test it using tax changes in German and French fuel markets.
 They find that pass-through is higher for the minimum price paid by informed consumers than for the average price paid by uninformed consumers.

 \citet{FischerMartinSchmidtDengler2024} estimate a structural search model using German fuel data, finding that informed consumers face higher effective pass-through rates and that excise tax reductions would benefit consumers more than equivalent VAT cuts.
-The first two papers work with binary consumer types--captive versus non-captive, or informed versus uninformed--while \citet{FischerMartinSchmidtDengler2024} estimate a distribution of search intensity.
-We build on their insights using the Armstrong-Vickers framework, which allows arbitrary consideration patterns, and we characterize pass-through at each quantile of the price distribution rather than by consumer type.
+The first two papers work with binary consumer types---captive versus non-captive, or informed versus uninformed---while \citet{FischerMartinSchmidtDengler2024} estimate a distribution of search intensity.\footnote{Recently, \citet{menzio2023_drs_wp,menzio2024_trade_wp} presents compelling explorations of search-theoretic imperfect competition and markup distributions.}

 Beyond specific applications, our approach to transaction-weighting in mixed-strategy equilibria provides a general framework for computing consumer-relevant statistics when firms use mixed strategies.
 This paper also connects to the literature on order statistics and quantile methods in economics \citep{koenker2005quantile, chernozhukov2013inference}.
-By characterizing pass-through at each quantile of the price distribution, we provide a complete picture of how costs transmit through the market, which is information that single-price models cannot capture.
+We characterize pass-through at each quantile of the price distribution, recovering heterogeneity that single-price models collapse.